rowlandcoping/lost-king-part1/TESTING.md

 #### Coding Issues

- - A frustrating initial issue was a failure to load buttons on the page prior to the content I wanted on the buttons being applied to them, which meant blank text.
-I resolved it by changing the way I coded event listeners.
+ - A frustrating initial issue was the buttons on the page loading prior to the content I wanted to display on them, which meant the text would not display.
+I resolved it by changing the way I coded event listeners to ensure events fired in the intended order.
- - I had further issues removing event listeners to freeze the screen for custom alerts, which I could only resolve by refactoring the event listeners as constants so that I could add or remove them in JavaScript.
+ - I had further issues removing event listeners from buttons so that they would not be active if an alert appeared.
+I could only resolve this issue by refactoring the event listeners as constants so that I could add or remove them in JavaScript.
- - When it comes to MHTL and CSS, I have discovered there are few issues that cannot be overcome by judicious use of flexbox.
+ - When it comes to HHTL and CSS, I have discovered there are few issues that cannot be overcome by judicious use of flexbox.
 It's been a revelation for me.

 #### Item Search Mechanic Bugs